Putila-Mihai/Contracts-Lab-OOP/README.md

 # Contracts-Lab-OOP
-App that manage study contracts
+App that manage study contracts using own vector template